 On a well-provisioned local network, TinyPilot achieves 100-200 milliseconds of latency on its video stream.
 On slower networks or across the Internet, you may experience higher latency.
 This article includes steps you can take to reduce TinyPilot's latency.

-Adjust the frames per second (FPS) and video quality settings and apply them to test the latency under the new settings.
-Latency will reduce as you lower the FPS and JPEG quality.
+Adjust the frame rate and quality settings to fine-tune performance for your network.
+Latency will reduce as you lower the frame rate and quality.